 When it comes to autism spectrum disorder, diet may not be the first thing you think of that could have a positive effect.
-However, as we'll discuss below, it does appear that altering someone with autism's diet could have a positive impact.
+However, as we'll discuss below, it does appear that improving someone with autism's diet could have a positive impact.

 If you haven't yet, I would recommend checking out our article on how the Paleo diet could help improve autistic symptoms as well.
 Often times, it works well for children with autism and is easier to pull off than the ketogenic diet is, which we’ll be discussing in this article.